kiranraoboinapally/digantaraproject/README.md

 # DigantaraProject
 This is an Assessment for Data Science Intern in Digantara

-Here's a concise summary for a presentation slide about the methods used in your code:
+Here's a concise summary about the methods used in my code:

 ---